NVIDIA-AI-IOT/jetbot/README.md

 * **Educational** - Examples from basic motion to AI based collision avoidance
 * **Fun!** - Interactively programmed from your web browser

+Building and using JetBot gives the hands on experience needed to create entirely new AI projects.

 To get started, read the [JetBot Wiki](https://github.com/NVIDIA-AI-IOT-private/jetbot/wiki).